What Is the Church of the Bible?

 - - - - - -

 It should be clear to any serious student of the Bible that Christ's church was not denominational.
-The Lord never intended for it to be divided into denominations.
+The Lord never intended for His one body to be divided into denominations.
 Today churches of Christ throughout the world plead for the unity found in the New Testament.
 Only by sincerely following the word of God can scriptural unity be found.